Frequently Asked Questions About The Probate Process

 Are There Different Types Of Probate?

 There are multiple types of probate administration under Florida law: formal administration, summary administration, Petition to Admit Non-Resident Will and Petition to Admit Foreign Will.
 There is also an administrative proceeding not supervised by the court called “Disposition of Personal Property Without Administration.”
 The type of administration needed depends on many factors including: whether the decedent wrote a will or not, lived in Florida or not when they died, how long it has been since decedent passed away, and the amount of assets in the probate estate.

 What Are Probate Assets?

 Probate administration only applies to probate assets.
-Probate assets are those assets that the decedent owned in his or her sole name at death, or that were owned by the decedent and one or more co-owners and lacked a provision for automatic succession of ownership at death.
+Probate assets are those assets that the decedent owned in his or her sole name at death, without a beneficiary being named.
+Jointly owned assets pass to the joint owner at the death of the first.